Check out our spring 2019 buyer's guide to the 12 best dual extruder 3D printers on the market. Plus the most important dual extrusion upgrades.

 A quick search online for your specific printer should yield some useful results.

-License: The text of "12 Best Dual Extruder 3D Printers of Winter 2018-19" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "12 Best Dual Extruder 3D Printers of Spring 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP